nitrajen/dunkedin/README.md

 # 4. Extract job metadata and apply links
 uv run extract_jobs_combined.py

-# 5. Identify ATS systems and create greenhouse_collected table
+# 5. Identify ATS systems and create a table each for a each ATS system of interest.
 uv run ats_identify.py

 # 6. Run form filling automation (Gemini CUA)